PGSafarik/FoxGHI/README.md

 a separate utility for setting up FoxGHI aka FOX Control Panel.

 ### It will be in the near future
-  0) Create a Settings form and settings utility for FoxGHI
+  1) Completion of the settings utility for FoxGHI and integration of the ControlPanel class into the library
-  1) Create a documentations for this library
+  2) Create a documentations for this library
-  2) Examples and tests
+  3) Examples and tests
-  3) Versioned
+  4) Versioned
-  4) integration boxes for FXWindowHeader
+  5) integration boxes for FXWindowHeader
+  6) Side bar

 ## 5. AUTHOR AND PROJECT LICENCION:
 Copyright (C) 2019 - 2022 Pavel Šafařík <drakarax@seznam.cz>